CartoDB/documentation/app/content/angular/getting-started.md

 }
 ```

 One important functionality of this service is the ability to keep the different applications components in sync.
-In order to implement this functionality with a clear design we take advantage of the [`Observable`](https://rxjs-dev.firebaseapp.com/guide/observable), [`Subject`](https://rxjs-dev.firebaseapp.com/guide/subject) and [`BehaviorSubject`](https://rxjs-dev.firebaseapp.com/guide/subject#behaviorsubject) types defined in the Angular [RxJS library](https://angular.io/guide/rx-library).
-With this library we can use reactive programming concepts that provide a sound approach to location intelligence applications where you need to maintain several elements in sync (map, layers, user interface components...)
+In order to implement this functionality with a clear design we take advantage of the [`Observable`](https://rxjs-dev.firebaseapp.com/guide/observable), [`Subject`](https://rxjs-dev.firebaseapp.com/guide/subject), and [`BehaviorSubject`](https://rxjs-dev.firebaseapp.com/guide/subject#behaviorsubject) types defined in the Angular [RxJS library](https://angular.io/guide/rx-library).
+With this library we can use reactive programming concepts that provide a sound approach to Location Intelligence applications where you need to maintain several elements in sync (map, layers, user interface components...)

-Please take a look at the `onLayerChange` event handler and the `onViewStateChange` property to understand how we are synchronizing layer changes (for instance when we are filtering data) or viewstate changes.
+Please take a look at the `onLayerChange` event handler and the `onViewStateChange` property to understand how we are synchronizing layer changes (for example when we are filtering data) or viewstate changes.

 ### Manage layer visibility

 We already have an application where we are showing layers with data coming from the CARTO platform.
-In location intelligence applications, one basic functionality is the ability to show or hide layers on demand.
+In Location Intelligence applications, one basic functionality is the ability to show or hide layers on demand.
 We are going to create a new component called `ToggleComponent` to control the visibility of layers.

 ```shell
 ng g component modules/home/components/toggle/toggle
 ```

 {{% bannerNote title="tip" %}}
 We are adding this component to the `modules/home/components` folder because, in this simple example, we only have one module (`home`) and the component is quite coupled with the module/view.
-If you are going to build an application with multiples modules/views, it makes sense to generalize the functionality of this component and add it to the `modules/shared/components` folder instead so we can reuse it in all the views.
+If you are going to build an application with multiples modules/views, it makes sense to generalize the functionality of this component and instead add it to the `modules/shared/components` folder so that we can reuse it in all the views.
 {{%/ bannerNote %}}

 In the HTML template for the component we are going to use the [`<mat-slide-toggle>`](https://material.angular.io/components/slide-toggle/overview) component from the [Angular Material](https://material.angular.io/) UI library.
 We will include a slide toggle component for each layer.
 We will use the `change` event to update the layer visibility when the user interacts with the toggle and the `checked` event to keep the layer visibility status up-to-date.